logaretm/vee-validate/docs/guide/basics.md

 Additionally, the field name can be automatically picked up from `name` or `id` attributes on HTML5 nodes if not specified already in the `ValidationProvider`'s `name` prop.

-Here since a `name` prop is not provided, vee-validate uses the `name` attribute on the input tag as a field name.
+Here since a `name` prop is not set, vee-validate uses the `name` attribute on the input tag as a field name.

 ```vue{5}
 <ValidationProvider